 - The employment increase factor is an amount which cannot exceed one, but that is the greater of (1) or (2) below: - 1.
-The excess of the QEZE's employment number in EZs in which the QEZE is certified for the current tax year over the QEZE's test year employment number in those zones, divided by the QEZE's test year employment number in those zones.
-(Note: if the business's employment number in the EZ for the tax year exceeds the employment number in the EZ for the test year, and the test year employment number is zero, the employment increase factor will be 1.0); or - 2.
-The excess of the QEZE's employment number in EZs in which it is certified for the current tax year, over the QEZE's test year employment number in such zones, divided by 100.

-- Eligible real property taxes refers to taxes for the current tax year imposed on real property located in an EZ in which the QEZE is certified, provided that: - 1. the property is owned by the QEZE, - 2. the taxes are imposed in a tax year in which the owner is certified and qualifies as a QEZE, and - 3. the owner paid the real property taxes, or a tenant paid the real property taxes.
+The excess of the QEZE's employment number in EZs in which the QEZE is certified for the current tax year over the QEZE's test year employment number in those zones, divided by the QEZE's test year employment number in those zones (Note: if the business' test year employment number is zero and the current tax year employment number is greater than zero, the employment increase factor will be 1.0); or - 2.
+The excess of the QEZE's employment number in EZs in which it is certified for the current tax year, over the QEZE's test year employment number in such zones, divided by 100. - Eligible real property taxes refers to taxes for the current tax year imposed on real property located in an EZ in which the QEZE is certified, provided that: - 1. the property is owned by the QEZE, - 2. the taxes are imposed in a tax year in which the owner is certified and qualifies as a QEZE, and - 3. the owner paid the real property taxes, or a tenant paid the real property taxes.
 If a tenant paid the real property taxes, the owner may take the credit for those taxes paid by the tenant if the tenant does not qualify as a QEZE or if the taxes do not constitute eligible real property taxes for the tenant (see Lessees below).